AryanGupta1211/OpenAi-chatbot/README.md

-Certainly!
-Here's the text for the README file:

-markdown
-Edit

-Run
-Append
-Copy
 # Aryan's Chatbot

 **Aryan's Chatbot** is a conversational interface application developed using **Streamlit** and **OpenAI**.
 This chatbot leverages the power of the GPT-3.5 model to generate responses based on user input, providing an interactive experience.